DanMolenhouse/Distributed-Systems-Project5-Hadoop-and-Spark/README.md

 >
 >Changes to java code:

-//Mapper will read all of the words and	do something
-        //for this task, it will find words that contain "fact" public static class WordCountMap extends Mapper<LongWritable, Text, Text, IntWritable>
+        public static class WordCountMap extends Mapper<LongWritable, Text, Text, IntWritable>
         {
                 private final static IntWritable one = new IntWritable(1);